Research Director, National Tay-Sachs & Allied Diseases Association (NTSAD)

 - Track relevant scientific literature and advancements.

-- Organize research / science conferences to focused on specific research areas/needs including the research session at the Annual Family Conference.
+- Organize research / science conferences to focus on specific research areas/needs including the research session at the Annual Family Conference.

 Patient and family engagement in partnership with Family Services Director